Call our free Dementia Helpline 0800 888 6678

 1. You acknowledge that participation in the event may be physically demanding and you are aware of the nature of the event and associated medical and physical risks involved.

-2. You agree that you are physically capable of taking part in the event and agree you are solely responsible for your actions save as provided elsewhere in these terms and conditions.
-Dementia UK is not responsible for any injury, illness or loss that you may suffer as a result of your participation in the event.
+2. You agree that you are physically capable of taking part in the event and agree to be solely responsible for your actions and, save as provided elsewhere in these terms and conditions, Dementia UK is not responsible for any injury or illness that you may suffer as a result of your participation in the event.

 4. You have read, agree to and accept the event organiser’s General Conditions of Entry which can be read here.
 To the extent there is any conflict with these terms and conditions, the terms of the General Conditions of Entry shall prevail.